Fun Things To Do In Pristina Kosovo

 Did you know?
 After Tirana, Pristina ranks as the second-largest city in the world in terms of an Albanian-speaking population.

-Other than these ten things to do in Pristina, there are quite a few Pristina sites to see that we’d recommend.
+Other than these best things to do in Pristina, there are quite a few Pristina sites to see that we’d recommend.

 - Visit the Newborn Monument, one of the Pristina points of interest that celebrates Kosovo becoming a country